ScryVR/pocketdimension-docs/docs/documentation_src.md

   client->>client: Render dimension
 ```

+It should be noted that the terrain generated is **not** based on real-world topographical data.
+This is a design choice influenced by constraints such as GPS precision, sourcing the topographical data, and the simple fact that users will be able modify the landscape at will (🏗️).
+While it may be technically feasible to enable some kind of scanning or importing feature later, this is not something that will be in the initial release.

 ### Protecting users' privacy

 Pocket Dimension reads users' locations.
 Here's how it ensures that people don't get doxxed while still allowing users to easily connect to each other.